How to order a portrait.

 Workload is also a factor, and I will of course give you an expected completion date for the portrait before you proceed.
 It is recommended that you secure your commission of a portrait by booking as soon as possible as my list of work continually changes.

-Any photographs supplied for your portrait will of course be returned to you.
+Any physical photographs supplied for your portrait will of course be returned to you.

 Gift tokens may be purchased for whole or part payment towards a portrait.
 These can be very useful if you are considering giving a painting as a gift but have left it too late.
 Just let me know the amount you would like the gift token for and your message for the intended recipient.